MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-area/platform-automation-devops.md

 In the context of a cloud environment, DevOps processes will encourage the concepts of continuous integration and continuous deployment (CI/CD), which fosters a culture of refinement and improvement.

 The decisions you make when reviewing cloud operating models might influence how you use DevOps functions.
-These decisions might also reach across technical teams with the capability for infrastructure as code.
+These decisions can also reach across technical teams with the capability for infrastructure as code.

 ### Platform automation